ubccpsc/310/resources/readings/BlackBoxTesting.md

 # Black box testing

 Black box testing approaches are used when the tester does not have (or is electing not to use) any knowledge about the implementation of the system under test.
-Instead of deriving test cases by examining the implementation as in white box testing, in black box testing the tester uses the specification for the code under test and validates that that the output is correct (according to the specification) for a given set of inputs.
+Instead of deriving test cases by examining the implementation as in white box testing, in black box testing the tester uses the specification for the code under test and validates that the output is correct (according to the specification) for a given set of inputs.

 There are a variety of black box testing approaches that are used in practice: